 (1) A licensed plumbing contractor who has given a notice of intention to carry out work including an alternative solution must, by giving notice to the Board in the approved form, withdraw the notice of intention to the extent that the contractor is not going to carry out the work including the alternative solution.

-Penalty: a fine of $3 000.
+Penalty for this subregulation: a fine of $3 000.

 (2) A licensed plumbing contractor must comply with regulation 45B in relation to work including an alternative solution that has been completed by the contractor if —